List of open-source software for mathematics: Numerical analysis

 Numerical analysis is an area of mathematics that creates and analyzes algorithms for obtaining numerical approximations to problems involving continuous variables.
 When an arbitrary function does not have a closed form as its solution, there would not be any analytical tools present to evaluate the desired solutions, hence an approximation method is employed instead.

+Euler Mathematical Toolbox

+Euler Mathematical Toolbox is an open-source numerical software system combining matrix language, symbolic algebra (via Maxima), and plotting capabilities.

 FreeMat

 FreeMat is an alternative to MATLAB.

 GNU Scientific Library

 The GNU Scientific Library (or GSL) is a software library for numerical computations in applied mathematics and science.
 The GSL is written in C and wrappers are available for other programming languages.
 The GSL is part of the GNU Project and is distributed under the GNU General Public License.

 Octave

 Octave (aka GNU Octave) is an alternative to MATLAB.
 Originally conceived in 1988 by John W. Eaton as a companion software for an undergraduate textbook, Eaton later opted to modify it into a more flexible tool.
-Development begun in 1992 and the alpha version was released in 1993.
+Development began in 1992 and the alpha version was released in 1993.
 Subsequently, version 1.0 was released a year after that in 1994.
 Octave is a high level language with the primary intention in numerical computation.